pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Empowering the next generation

 As you implement succession planning:
-- Start earlyâ€”succession planning begins now
+- Start early—succession planning begins now
-- Be flexibleâ€”plans will evolve
+- Be flexible—plans will evolve
-- Communicate openlyâ€”transparency prevents conflict
+- Communicate openly—transparency prevents conflict
-- Invest in developmentâ€”prepare successors well
+- Invest in development—prepare successors well
-- Plan for emergenciesâ€”be ready for the unexpected
+- Plan for emergencies—be ready for the unexpected

 The succession planning you do today will determine whether your Legacy survives for 365 years or ends with your generation.
 Invest the time and effort to plan well, and you'll create a legacy that extends far beyond your lifetime.

-In the next chapter, we'll explore estate planning integrationâ€”how to coordinate your succession plans with comprehensive estate planning to maximize wealth preservation and minimize taxes.
+In the next chapter, we'll explore estate planning integration—how to coordinate your succession plans with comprehensive estate planning to maximize wealth preservation and minimize taxes.

 ---